jlengstorf/responsive-lazyload.js/README.md

 This package was inspired by <https://github.com/ivopetkov/responsively-lazy/>.
 It uses very similar markup, but significantly simplifies the way image replacement is handled under the hood.
 It also adds an optional fallback for when JavaScript is disabled.

-## Examples

-Check out [the examples](https://code.lengstorf.com/responsive-lazyload.js/) for more information.

 ## Quick Start

+Check out [the examples](https://code.lengstorf.com/responsive-lazyload.js/) for copy-pasteable code and more information about usage.

 ### Option 1: Using a Build Tool